CDCgov/trusted-intermediary/docs/database.md

 ## Modifying the database schema
 To modify the schema there are a few locations in the code we need to update.
-1. Add the update inside of the databaseMigrations folder in the repo
+1. Add the update inside the databaseMigrations folder in the repo.
+See the [section on migrations](#database-migrations) for details
 2. The `PostgresDao.java` contains our queries for the database.
 Remember to update both the save and the fetch methods
 3. `DatabasePartnerMetadataStorage` is what calls our dao to perform the db operation, you will need to update the inputs here